White Kinam is the [superlative] [superlative] [superlative] Malinau oil ever distilled by the son of Adam.

 Possibly the most heady oil I own.
 That and Guallam Solide.
 Vaporous was a word used elsewhere and I totally agree.
 Heady, vaporous and kaleidoscopic, in a beautiful way.
 Just superb. – Brian, USA

 Top to bottom this oil has it all.
 Vaporous top notes that excite and thrill, hefty mid notes and that soul-stirring Kyara LTD-esque dry down.
 Yowza.
 What an oil.
 It yells Borneo.
 The scent profile to my nose is somewhere between Malinau and the brighter green like Kalimantan.
-There is that kinamic bitter buzz that is mind bending in similar way that Kyara LTD 2.0 excites.
+There is that kinamic bitter buzz that is mind bending, similar to the way that Kyara LTD 2.0 excites.
 Words don't fit.
 Gotta try this one yourselves folks. – Rasoul, Canada